Dietmar Kühbauer: Club career

 Born in Heiligenkreuz, Burgenland, Kühbauer began his professional career at Admira Wacker, making his Austrian Bundesliga debut in 1987 at the age of 16.
-After five years, he moved to city rivals Rapid Wien, where he won both a league title and a domestic cup.
+After five years at Wacker, he moved to city rivals Rapid Wien, where he won both a league title in 1996 and a domestic cup in 1995, forming a formidable midfield partnership with Peter Stöger, Andreas Heraf, Stephan Marasek and Zoran Barišić.
 He also played in the 1996 UEFA Cup Winners' Cup final against Paris Saint-Germain in Brussels, which Rapid lost.
 "Don Didi" remains a fan favorite at Rapid, and in 1999, he was named to the club's Team of the Century.

-In 1997, Kühbauer moved to La Liga side Real Sociedad.
+In the 1996-97 season, Kühbauer once again performed well for Rapid, scoring 11 goals, although the Vienna club lost the title to Austria Salzburg and after the death of his wife Michaela, he decided to move to Spain and join Real Sociedad.
 In 2000, he signed with German Bundesliga club VfL Wolfsburg.
-Two years later, he returned to Austria to join his childhood club, SV Mattersburg, where he finished his playing career after the 2007–08 season.
+Kühbauer, who had desired a return to Rapid, eventually chose to return to SV Mattersburg due to being offered a low salary at his former club.
+As captain of the club, Kühbauer led Mattersburg to the finals of the 2005-06 Austrian Cup where they lost to Austria Wien and helped them reach third place in the 2006-07 season.

 International career

 He made his debut for Austria in a May 1992 friendly match against Poland and was a participant at the 1998 FIFA World Cup.
 He earned 55 caps, scoring five goals.
 On 4 September 2005, he announced his retirement from international matches.
 His final international was a September 2005 World Cup qualification match against Poland.